Zeptosec/expo-beacons/expo-beacons/readme.md

 # Develop
 Сlone the repository, then `cd expo-beacons`.
 Here run `npm run build` then open another terminal and `cd expo-beacons/example` and run `npm start`.
 After that open another terminal and `xed expo-beacons/example/ios` and run the project on physical device from Xcode.

+## Android
+You have to install `org.altbeacon:android-beacon-library` package in android studio.